jvansch1/ycharts-wiki/Setting-Up-Accounts-for-New-Hires.md

 3. If person is in Chicago, add to chicago@ycharts.com group

 ## Meraki
+1. Setup their Wifi password account
+1. Set up their VPN account

 ## Pivotal Tracker
 Set up an account at http://www.pivotaltracker.com